Indonesia proposes changes to aviation rules after AirAsia crash

 Analysts say infrastructure has failed to keep up with the boom in air travel in Southeast Asia's biggest economy, leading to overcrowded airports.

-Investigators have yet to determine why the Airbus A320-200 crashed into the Java Sea about 40 minutes into its flight, but bad weather is believed to have played a factor.
+Investigators have yet to determine why the Airbus A320-200 crashed into the Java Sea about 40 minutes into its flight.
+(Reporting by Dennys Kapa; Writing by Kanupriya Kapoor; Editing by Jeremy Laurence)

-"The plane, during the last minutes, went up faster than normal speed ... after then, it stalled.
-That is according to the data from the radar," Jonan said.

-A source familiar with the investigation's initial findings told Reuters last month that radar data appeared to show Flight QZ8501 made an "unbelievably" steep climb before it crashed, possibly pushing it beyond the Airbus' limits.